cms-patatrack/patatrack-website/private/systems/cmg-gpu1080.md

 before any import that will use a GPU (e.g. tensorflow).
 This will assign to you the least loaded GPU on the system.

-It is strictly forbidden to use GPUs from within your notebook.
+It is strictly forbidden to use GPUs from within your jupyter notebook.
 Please export your notebook to a python program and execute it.
 The access to the machine will be revoked when failing to comply to this rule.